 - Restyling and re-modelling interiors

 - Transforming houses into flats

 - Converting old commercial buildings – Old barns and churches have been popular conversion targets in recent years

-- Good space internally which provides more options for layout
+- Spacious interior layout, providing more options for layout

 Homes to hospitality

 Whilst high streets have been struggling over recent years due to the rise of e-commerce, quirky bars and unusual coffee houses have become a favourite, particularly with millennials.
 They hold many commercial lending opportunities, whether it be as a:

 - Coffee house